This page was printed on:

 The team’s goal is to make sure that transplant remains the best option for a patient.
 There may be times when a patient is too sick for transplant.

 Sometimes, the transplant team may have concerns that a family cannot manage all of the care required for a successful transplant.
+The team may discuss this with the family and examine options or services to provide additional care.

 If the team decides that a patient is not eligible for transplant, they will explain why and will work with the family to help ﬁgure out the next steps.